 He called the amendment bad energy policy.
 “The negative impact of the Hinchey-Markey language is broadly recognized.
 It is opposed not only by the oil and gas industry, but also by a broad array of business, agricultural and consumer groups.”

-Copies of the API letter were sent to three other House lawmakers: Democratic Reps.
+Copies of the API letter were sent to three House lawmakers: Democratic Reps.
 Nick Rahall of West Virginia, Raul M. Grijalva of Arizona and James.
 P. Moran of Virginia.
-The lawmakers joined Markey and Hinchey in sending a letter to API earlier this month, disputing claims by oil and gas producers that the amendment would lead to the breach of exiting leases or would bar so many U.S. producers from purchasing new leases that it would effectively outsource production in the Gulf and elsewhere to foreign competition.
-The House Democrats called the producer allegations "false and misleading."
+The lawmakers joined Markey and Hinchey in sending a letter to API last Thursday, disputing claims by oil and gas producers that the amendment would lead to the breach of exiting leases or would bar so many U.S. producers from purchasing new leases that it would effectively outsource production in the Gulf and elsewhere to foreign competition (see Daily GPI, June 12).
+The House Democrats called the producer allegations “false and misleading.”

 Copies also were sent to the CEOs of the major energy companies, including ExxonMobil, British Petroleum, ConocoPhillips, Shell Oil, Chevron Corp. and Kerr-McGee Corp., as well as the Domestic Petroleum Council.